-To win a copy of Elise Valmorbida's Madonna of the Mountains, just answer this question in the Comments section below:
+To win a copy of Sophia Bennett's The Bigger Picture, just answer the question below in the comments section.

 Closing date: 7th April

-We're sorry our competitions are open to UK Followers only.
+We are sorry that our competitions are open only to UK Followers

 Post a Comment